-- Be enrolled in a curriculum program that provides a work-based learning (WBL) option. - Cannot be "tuition exempted" - Have a minimum of 2.0 cumulative program GPA. - Have completed a minimum of 9 semester credit hours within the program of study with 3 semester credit hours from the core within the major.
+- Be enrolled in a curriculum program (associates, diploma, or certificate) that provides a workbased learning (WBL) option. - Have a minimum of 2.0 cumulative program GPA. - Have completed a minimum of 9 semester credit hours within the program of study with 3 semester credit hours from the core within a major not